 Start With: Episode 28, on Carole Lombard and Clark Gable.
 It’s a beautiful and sad story about how “the queen of screwball comedies married the king of Hollywood,” and how her untimely death drove him to “physical and emotional breakdown, and eventually the army.”
 There’s more drama in this story than any of their movies, and it’s all true!

-3. She Does Podcast, founded by documentary filmmakers Elaine McMillion Sheldon and Sarah Ginsburg, features 30-minute interviews with women in film, art and music: writers, directors, producers, cinematographers, editors, documentarians, journalists, art directors, designers, developers, photographers, strategists, funders and so on.
+What Is It: Founded by documentary filmmakers Elaine McMillion Sheldon and Sarah Ginsburg, features 30-minute interviews with women in film, art and music: writers, directors, producers, cinematographers, editors, documentarians, journalists, art directors, designers, developers, photographers, strategists, funders and so on.
 These guests include director Debra Granik, High Maintenance creator Katja Blichfeld and Tribeca Film Institute’s director of interactive, Ingrid Kopp.
 No two She Does episodes are alike; some dive deep into guests’ childhoods and backgrounds, others focus on hurdles guests have overcome in their careers.

 “Being a woman is key to being one of our guests, but we don’t ever want to alienate our male audience,” says McMillion.
 She and Ginsburg aim to “treat these stories not as distinctly ‘women’s stories’ but more as character portraits of the creative process, where you can allow for intelligent conversation to reveal someone’s past and present.”
 The discussions that unfold from this interview style are personal and often deeply moving.